Anita Scott, M.Sc. Psychologist

 Adjustment to changes (such as divorce, moves, loss, new

-She also works with children, toddlers and their parents who struggle with sleep problems such as: Difficulty falling asleep/Difficulty staying asleep/ staying in room
+She also works with children, toddlers and their parents who struggle with sleep problems such as: Difficulty falling asleep/Difficulty staying asleep/ staying in room.
+Dr. Banks offers specialized support and strategies for bullied children.

 Along with cognitive therapy, Dr. Banks employs a variety of creative methods to assist clients in achieving their goals.